 6. Once the turkey temps about 160F in the breast and 165F in the thigh, we are pretty much done.
 I know I didn’t say 165F, but according to the FDA, if your turkey is at 160F for a minimum of 26.1 seconds, it is safe to eat.

 It takes a lot of time to make a great turkey but you will notice how much more juicy and tender it is and the smoker gives it a nice flavor.
 The brine makes the biggest difference for any turkey.
-When the turkey is carved, make a broth out of the rest because a brined turkey makes for amazing stock.
+When the turkey is carved, make a broth out of the leftover turkey because the smoky sweet flavor makes for amazing stock.

 Equipment